 - (a) A Class A2 adjustment is an adjustment to the permissible sound level for locations where the measured ambient sound level is different from the assumed ambient sound levels set out in Table 1.
-See Example 1 in Appendix 6. - (b)(a) A Class A2 adjustment is based on the measured ambient sound level in an area measured in accordance with the ambient sound monitoring survey requirements in Section 4 of this rule. - (b) An ambient adjustment for one dwelling may be applied to other dwellings within the same project study area that have a similar acoustic environment.
-To be deemed similar, justification must be provided demonstrating that the difference in daytime or nighttime ambient sound level at the dwelling(s) is no greater than plus or minus three dBA from the measured ambient sound level. - (c) The Commission will decide whether to grant a Class A2 adjustment request when it makes its decision on the facility application to which it pertains. - (d) An applicant requesting a Class A2 adjustment must provide all measurements necessary to support the Class A2 adjustment.
+See Example 1 in Appendix 6. - (b) A Class A2 adjustment is based on the measured ambient sound level in an area measured in accordance with the ambient sound monitoring survey requirements in Section 4 of this rule. - (c) The Commission will decide whether to grant a Class A2 adjustment request when it makes its decision on the facility application to which it pertains. - (d) An applicant requesting a Class A2 adjustment must provide all measurements necessary to support the Class A2 adjustment. - (e) A licensee may request a Class A2 adjustment for a facility after it is approved. - (f) If a licensee submits a request for a Class A2 adjustment under (e), it must collect measurements: - (i) At the dwelling at which a Class A2 adjustment will apply, when the facility is not operating; or

-- (e) A licensee may request a Class A2 adjustment for a facility after it is approved. - (f) If a licensee submits a request for a Class A2 adjustment under (e), it must collect measurements: - (i) At the dwelling at which a Class A2 adjustment will apply, when the facility is not operating; or - (ii) At a proxy monitoring location, if shutting down the facility is not feasible.
+- (ii) At a proxy monitoring location, if shutting down the facility is not feasible.
 A proxy monitoring location must be similar to the dwelling at which a Class A2 adjustment will apply, but far enough from the facility that the noise contribution from the facility is negligible.
-The licensee must submit justification in support of its submission that ambient noise conditions at the proxy monitoring location are similar to those at the dwelling. - (g) After completing the ambient sound survey, an applicant or licensee must use Figure 1 to determine the applicable Class A2 adjustment and: - determine the difference between the basic sound level (Table 1) for the applicable dwelling density and transportation proximity and the measured nighttime and daytime ambient sound level to the nearest whole number - (ii) look up this difference on the horizontal axis of Figure 1 - (iii) move up on the figure until the plotted line is intersected - (iv) move left on the figure to the vertical axis and read the applicable Class A2 adjustment value; it may be positive or negative - (h) If a Class A2 adjustment is requested, the noise impact assessment must indicate the predicted results with and without the Class A2 adjustment. - (i) An applicant or licensee seeking a Class A2 adjustment must: - (i) conduct an ambient sound level survey - (ii) include in its public consultation program for the proposed facility information relating to the Class A2 adjustment request for each location - (iii) identify the dwelling(s) or area where the Class A2 adjustment is requested - (iv) identify any energy-related facilities in the area
+The licensee must submit justification in support of its submission that ambient noise conditions at the proxy monitoring location are similar to those at the dwelling. - (g) After completing the ambient sound survey, an applicant or licensee must use Figure 1 to determine the applicable Class A2 adjustment and: - (i) determine the difference between the basic sound level (Table 1) for the applicable dwelling density and transportation proximity and the measured nighttime and daytime ambient sound level to the nearest whole number - (ii) look up this difference on the horizontal axis of Figure 1 - (iii) move up on the figure until the plotted line is intersected - (iv) move left on the figure to the vertical axis and read the applicable Class A2 adjustment value; it may be positive or negative - (h) If a Class A2 adjustment is requested, the noise impact assessment must indicate the predicted results with and without the Class A2 adjustment. - (i) An applicant or licensee seeking a Class A2 adjustment must: - (i) conduct an ambient sound level survey - (ii) include in its public consultation program for the proposed facility information relating to the Class A2 adjustment request for each location - (iii) identify the dwelling(s) or area where the Class A2 adjustment is requested - (iv) identify any energy-related facilities in the area - (v) identify whether an area is an urban or country residential location wherein an adjustment applicable for one dwelling may be applied to other dwelling(s) within the area because the dwelling(s) have a similar acoustic environment - (vi) explain if the acoustic environment is influenced by factors such as non-energy related industrial activity, proximity to transportation infrastructures or population density

-- (v) identify whether an area is an urban or country residential location wherein an adjustment applicable for one dwelling may be applied to other dwelling(s) within the area because the dwelling(s) have a similar acoustic environment - (vi) explain if the acoustic environment is influenced by factors such as non-energy related industrial activity, proximity to transportation infrastructures or population density - (vii) identify the multiple acoustic environment areas if requesting multiple adjustments for one proposed facility - (viii) provide justification on the applicability of the same Class A2 adjustment to other dwelling(s) in the area, if a Class A2 adjustment is requested for an area with more than one dwelling, but noise measurements were taken at only one location
+- (vii) identify the multiple acoustic environment areas if requesting multiple adjustments for one proposed facility - (viii) provide justification on the applicability of the same Class A2 adjustment to other dwelling(s) in the area, if a Class A2 adjustment is requested for an area with more than one dwelling, but noise measurements were taken at only one location